-- Blood clots: A blood clot in your leg or lung is a very rare, but serious side effect.
-If you suddenly have pain or swelling in your leg, or shortness of breath and chest pain, see your health care provider immediately.
+- Blood clots: A blood clot in your leg or lung is a very rare, but a serious side–effect.
+If you suddenly have pain or swelling in your leg, or shortness of breath and chest pain, see your health care provider right away.
 If you have a history of blood clots, you should not take the Pill.
 Tell your health care provider if any of your relatives have ever had blood clots, especially when they were young.
 Blood clots are more likely to develop if you are a smoker, overweight, having surgery, or sitting on a plane for a long time.
-To lessen your chances of blood clots, don't smoke, and if you're on a long plane trip, get up, walk around, and drink lots of water.
-If you're scheduled for surgery, talk to your health care provider about stopping the Pill for 3–4 weeks before surgery and after the surgery until you're recovered.
+To lessen your chances of blood clots, don’t smoke, and if you’re on a long plane trip, get up, walk around, and drink lots of water.
+If you’re scheduled for surgery, talk to your health care provider about stopping the Pill for 3–4 weeks before surgery and after the surgery until you have recovered.

 Are there any reasons why I shouldn’t take the oral contraceptive pill?

 Most teens can take the oral contraceptive pill for PCOS, but for some, taking the combined Pill (with both estrogen and progestin) is not an option because of certain medical conditions, called “contraindications.”
 If you can’t use the combined Pill, your health care provider will talk to you about other medications to treat your PCOS.

 Contraindications for taking combined oral contraceptives:

 - Migraine headaches with aura (spots and flashing lights or difficulty seeing 5 to 30 minutes before the headache starts), or neurological symptoms (numbness, loss of speech)

 - High blood pressure that is not controlled with medication